Forensic Computer Analyst Career Guide

 The exact skills a forensic computer analyst needs could include:

-- Attention to detail: The ability to focus on small details on an individual’s device usage habits, to tie their activity to any potential criminal intent
+- Attention to detail.
+The ability to focus on small details, such as an individual’s device usage habits, in order to tie their activity to any potential criminal intent.

 These and other skills make forensic computer analysts indispensable to many law enforcement divisions.